Starfish: Ecological impact

-Sea Stars (starfish) are the main predators of kelp-eating sea urchins.
-Satellite imagery shows that sea urchin populations have exploded due to starfish mass deaths, and that by 2021, sea urchins have destroyed 95% of California's kelp forests.

 Threats

-Starfish may be preyed on by conspecifics, sea anemones, other starfish species, tritons, crabs, fish, gulls and sea otters.
+Starfish may be preyed on by conspecifics, sea anemones, other starfish species, tritons, crabs, fish, gulls, and sea otters.
 Their first lines of defence are the saponins present in their body walls, which have unpleasant flavours.
-Some starfish such as Astropecten polyacanthus also include powerful toxins such as tetrodotoxin among their chemical armoury, and the slime star can ooze out large quantities of repellent mucus.
-They also have body armour in the form of hard plates and spines.
-The crown-of-thorns starfish is particularly unattractive to potential predators, being heavily defended by sharp spines, laced with toxins and sometimes with bright warning colours.
-Other species protect their vulnerable tube feet and arm tips by lining their ambulacral grooves with spines and heavily plating their extremities.
+Some starfish such as Astropecten polyacanthus also include powerful toxins such as tetrodotoxin, while the slime star can ooze out large quantities of repellent mucus.
+The crown-of-thorns starfish possesses sharp spines, toxins and bright warning colours.

-Several species sometimes suffer from a wasting condition caused by bacteria in the genus Vibrio; however, a more widespread wasting disease, causing mass mortalities among starfish, appears sporadically.
-A paper published in November 2014 revealed the most likely cause of this disease to be a densovirus the authors named sea star-associated densovirus (SSaDV).
+Several species sometimes suffer from a wasting condition caused by Vibrio bacteria.
+A more widespread sea star wasting disease sporadically causes mass mortalities.
+The results of a 2025 study of starfish off the coast of central British Columbia suggest that those living in the fjords can better survive outbreaks of the disease due to the lower temperatures and higher salinity of their environment.

-The protozoan Orchitophrya stellarum is known to infect the gonads of starfish and damage tissue.
+The protozoan Orchitophrya stellarum is known to infect and damage the gonads of starfish.
 Starfish are vulnerable to high temperatures.
 Experiments have shown that the feeding and growth rates of P. ochraceus reduce greatly when their body temperatures rise above 23 C and that they die when their temperature rises to 30 C. This species has a unique ability to absorb seawater to keep itself cool when it is exposed to sunlight by a receding tide.
-It also appears to rely on its arms to absorb heat, so as to protect the central disc and vital organs like the stomach.
+It also appears to rely on its arms to absorb heat, so as to protect the central disc and vital organs.

-Starfish and other echinoderms are sensitive to marine pollution.
-The common starfish is considered to be a bioindicator for marine ecosystems.
+Starfish and other echinoderms can be vulnerable to marine pollution.
+The common starfish is considered to be a bioindicator species for marine ecosystems.
 A 2009 study found that P. ochraceus is unlikely to be affected by ocean acidification as severely as other marine animals with calcareous skeletons.
 In other groups, structures made of calcium carbonate are vulnerable to dissolution when the pH is lowered.
 Researchers found that when P. ochraceus were exposed to 21 C and 770 ppm carbon dioxide (beyond rises expected in the next century), they were relatively unaffected.
 Their survival is likely due to the nodular nature of their skeletons, which are able to compensate for a shortage of carbonate by growing more fleshy tissue.